 He is a hero of contradictions.
 His daughter, Traci Thirteen, is a sorceress.
 However, despite that, he does not believe in magic – so it never works for him.
 On the other hand, because he doesn’t really believe in magic, it makes him more invulnerable to magic when spells are cast upon him.

 I picture this man as the Humphrey Bogart of the supernatural set.
-There is a supernatural threat, so they look for a natural skeptic.
+When there is a supernatural threat, they look for a natural skeptic.
 Naturally, there are going to be things that he just can’t explain and he needs to come to terms that the universe is a lot larger and complex than he thinks it is.

 Unfortunately, Doctor Thirteen does not get as much play as he really deserves – especially given the amount of magical mystical heroes and villains there are floating in the DC Universe.
 He is a natural ally of John Constantine and Zantanna.